nat3058/MM_summaries/README.md

 # crammer_summaries

 Code is a bit messy rn. will clean up and update this README with usage details.
+I will also host this website online shortly and add the website link here.

 # About: